 What are the risks of Instagram?

 I would steer clear of paying for Instagram advertising.
 What you see are brands like Coca Cola, Uber, McDonalds, etc. – more consumer brands – advertising on Instagram as a fresh way to build brand.
 You’re out priced when it comes to spending on ads.

 Also, you’ve got to invest the time to post continually, and – hate to say it – posts need to look good if you’re going to get any traction of interested followers.
 So you need to be dedicated.
 The risk to spending too much time is the return – when post on Twitter and Facebook, for example, that content can show up on Google search which is much more easily accessible by your clients to see.
 Instagram is relatively isolated to unless a client is actively search for your name or business, getting “discovered” is quite tough.

 Facebook, Twitter and Instagram aren’t the only social media platforms out there.

 Check out others including LinkedIn, Pinterest, Tumblr and more.
-In terms of prioritizing, I would check out LinkedIn first – not really from an advertising perspective, but more so to create a profile on you the business owner.
-Lots of times clients Google the business owner before booking a service and LinkedIn has very good SEO to the point where your profile will show up in search.
+I would prioritize LinkedIn first – not really from an advertising perspective.
+More so to create a profile on you the business owner.
+Lots of times clients Google the business owner before booking a service.
+LinkedIn has phenomenal SEO to the point where your profile will show up in search.
 It’s just a nice trustworthy source for clients to make sure you are a real person with experience.

-For the most part, Social Media allows you to just get your presence listed on more platforms where your clients are, all the while building a personality and brand.
-You can make announcements, post content, engage with followers / likers, and even pay to pro-actively engage with others.
-Don’t be fooled though to spend your way to going viral.
+Social Media shows your face where your clients are looking.
+In part also builds a personality and brand.
+You can make announcements, post content, engage with followers / likers.
+Even pay to pro-actively engage with others.
+Don’t let them fool you that you must spend to go viral.
 You won’t grow your following if you don’t have good content.
 Just keep on sharing what’s going on with your business and with you, and you’ll slowly but surely build up an audience who will start talking you up.